Last Updated: December 27, 2019

-In the context of rendering our Services, we may collect information about you.
-This information regularly includes the following:
+In the context of rendering our Services, we may collect personal information about you.
+This personal information regularly includes the following:

 - If you interact with us via our websites, phone, email or letter relating to our products or other Services: Name, company and job title (if applicable), shipping and billing address, email address, phone number, information from our correspondence with you; information on your requests, such as price and Service information, your feedback, information on repair services; payment information; and information on outstanding transactions.